aelred/nab/README.md

 ### Download missing episodes for my shows

-This can be done by adding `filesystem` to the `watching` list:
+This can be done by adding `filesystem` to the `following` list:

 ```
-watching:
+following:
   - watchlist
   - filesystem
 ```